By Andy Nallappan, Chief Technology Officer and Head of Software Business Operations, Broadcom Software

 A CTO’s focus requires you to think about driving growth and revenue with technology.
-I accepted the challenge to move from my role as CIO to that of the CTO.
+I accepted the challenge to move from my role as CIO to that of the CTO for Broadcom Software.
 I was motivated to make the move for three reasons.

 First, I felt that it gave me credibility with our customers.
 The fact that I have been a CIO means that I have been in their shoes, and I understand the kinds of challenges they face.
 This shared experience makes it easy for them to have a conversation with me.